 The University respects the student's desire for privacy.
 However, to maintain an environment supporting the academic mission of the University, the right to make periodic health, safety, and maintenance checks of rooms is reserved.
 Any materials or modifications determined to be a health or safety hazard must be removed or corrected on request.
 This policy is designed to ensure a reasonable, restrained use of this contractual right by authorized University representatives without violating students' fundamental constitutional rights.
 The effectiveness of this policy depends on mutual trust, cooperation, and sound judgment.
 Typically, room inspections occur once per semester and/or at hall closings throughout the year.

-A University official may also enter rooms during a formal fire drill to confirm compliance with fire safety regulations.
+A University official may also enter rooms during an emergency evacuation drill to confirm compliance with fire safety regulations.

 Opening/Closing of Residence Halls